Beyond Meat to Offer Chicken Imitator in Grocery Stores - NewsBreak

 Beyond Meat to Offer Chicken Imitator in Grocery Stores

-Earlier this week, Beyond Meat announced it is debuting its Beyond Chicken Tenders at select retailers nationwide.
+(NAFB) – Beyond Meat this week announced it is debuting its Beyond Chicken Tenders at select retailers nationwide.
 In addition to the retail rollout of the plant-based chicken tenders, Beyond Meat is also increasing its retail product distribution of other Beyond Meat products at Walmart stores in which Beyond Meat products are currently sold, making this the third such expansion this year alone.
-The company said it will promote the Beyond Chicken Tenders as a product that contains no GMOs, antibiotics, hormones or cholesterol.www.pnwag.net
+The company promotes the Beyond Chicken Tenders as a product that contains no GMOs, antibiotics, hormones or cholesterol.www.newsdakota.com

 Comments / 0